Close Menu

 5. Less retention time of juice in Juice heater.

-Best steam economy option for Raw Juice Heating in sugar industry
+Best steam economy option for Raw Juice Heating in the sugar industry

-Juice heating purpose used three types of heaters – shell and tube multipass tubular juice heater, Direct contact heaters and Plate heat exchanger.
+Juice heating purpose uses three types of heaters –

-To find the heating surface of shell and tube & plate type heaters used the formula
+To find the heating surface of shell and tube & plate-type heaters use the formula

 Heat received by heated media(juice) = Heat rejected by heating media( vapour/hot water)